 These photos — azure waves and alluring soft sand — have sat trapped on my computer for a year.
 Interest in travel to the country pictured has plummeted as stability there was shaken.
 Thus, the challenge: Can you even match the happy scenes here with a place repeatedly screamed about in the news?

-Yes, Turkey is the country in which I took these photos — Ladies’ Beach in Kusadasi, just across the water from Greece, to be exact.
+Yes, Turkey is the country in which I took these photos — Ladies’ Beach in Kusadasi, just across the water from Greece, to be exact — not the classic Caribbean Curacao beaches that you might have guessed it was.
 What’s so striking, browsing the 9 previous articles about my 2015 Turkey trip, is how drastically the international narrative about the country has soured over the course of mere months.

 I wonder about the variety of emotions right now among the 75 million people living in Turkey.
-How many souls are heartbroken to be lost in a swell of negativity, when there is still so much good around?
+How many souls are heartbroken to be lost in a swell of negativity, when there is still so much good around — from the Blue Mosque to Ephesus, Turkey?

 And thus I give you these seven photos of a happy beach in Turkey.
 We see your beauty, Turkey.
 I think of you often, and send love and positive energy!